Mastering the Art of Macaron Making with Pretty Baked Houston

 When filling your macarons, use a piping bag to add just the right amount.
 Too much filling can cause the shells to crack or slide apart.
 A small dollop in the center is usually enough.

 Remember, the filling is your chance to personalize your macarons for any occasion.
-Whether it’s a birthday, wedding, or corporate event, the flavors can reflect the theme and mood perfectly.
+Whether it’s a birthday, wedding, or corporate event, the flavors can perfectly reflect the theme and mood.

 Bringing It All Together for Your Special Event